Getting Started: How to create your first memorial page

 Step 4: Add a Fundraiser

 If you're interested in raising money for a funeral or would like for people to donate money to a specific charity, you'll want to set up a cause on your Memorial Page.
-You can fundraise money that goes either directly to you, your selected funeral home, or a specific charity.
+You can fundraise money that goes either directly to you or a specific charity.

 When you select Yes to question Are you concerned about funeral costs?
 You'll be taken to a section that lets you set up a fundraiser: